 We ask you to to screw directly into the screen.
 Mirror plates work well.
 With larger work that may also be heavier we advise you double the number.

 How and when do you apply?

-The application process opens at 6am 1st October 2019 and closes at midnight on 7th January 2020.
+The application process begins 1st October and closes at midnight on 7th January the following year.

 > four images in JPG format with your name and print title as the file name (see image guidelines below),